 ◆ It is very important to recognize the development of PHN as early as possible.
-If pain persists after the shingles attack or returns after 3 months, you must tell this to your doctor straight away.
+If pain persists 3 months after the shingles attack or returns after 3 months, you must tell this to your doctor straight away.
 Page 3

-- ◆ PHN cannot be cured, but if treated early the chances of improvement are greater. - Most patients with PHN experience improvement of pain over time.
+- If treated early the chances of improvement are greater. - Most patients with PHN experience improvement of pain over time.
 This depends on the duration of the pain.
 If PHN is still present 6 months after the shingles infection, then the chance of improvement is 60% in the next 12 months.
 If pain has lasted for more than a year, only a minority will improve, and after 3 years there is practically no chance of recovery. - Simple painkillers and antiviral drugs have little or no effect in PHN. - Drugs which have a direct effect on the nervous system are the most helpful.
 Drugs used to treat depression can be effective against the nerve pain of PHN.
 Antidepressants such as amitriptyline or nortriptyline must be taken regularly for them to work and they can cause side effects.
-You may experience a dry mouth, feel drowsy, or become constipated or nauseous. - Newer drugs with fewer side effects are gabapentin and pregabalin (Lyrica®). - Strong painkillers, such as morphine, methadone and oxycodone may help to relieve pain in some patients. - ◆ It is important to realize that patients respond differently to these drugs.
+You may experience a dry mouth, feel drowsy, or become constipated or nauseous.
+Newer antidepressants like duloxetine and venlafaxine might be better tolerated. - Newer drugs with fewer side effects are gabapentin and pregabalin (Lyrica®). - ◆ Some hospital offer topical treatments like high dose capsaicin patches which can result in long lasting pain relief after a single application but might need repeating after several weeks or months. - ♦ Strong painkillers, such as morphine, methadone and oxycodone may help to relieve pain in some patients. - ◆ It is important to realise that patients respond differently to these drugs.
 Various drugs and combinations of drugs may be tried before the best balance of pain relief and side effects is found.
-In many cases there will only be partial pain relief. - ◆ A skin patch containing lidocaine (an anaesthetic) solution has been shown to be effective in some patients for relief of PHN pain. - ◆ There are some creams and lotions, which can be applied to the rash for pain relief.
-Capsaicin cream may be helpful in some cases, but it stings or burns when first applied and can sometimes make the pain worse. - ◆□ Relaxation can help relieve the pain if it is made worse by stress and anxiety.
+In many cases there will only be partial pain relief. - A skin patch containing lidocaine (an anaesthetic) solution has been shown to be effective in some patients for relief of PHN pain. - There are some creams and lotions, which can be applied to the rash for pain relief.
+Capsaicin cream may be helpful in some cases, but it stings or burns when first applied and can sometimes make the pain worse. - Relaxation can help relieve the pain if it is made worse by stress and anxiety.
 Relaxation tapes, warm baths or soothing music may all help.